samuelervin/sams-fishing/SamsPersonal/sams-fishing/README.md

 7. Now for your first deployment run the following in the terminal: npm run deploy
 8. Test your deployment in chrome by going to your homepage url.

+### I am Using REACT BOOTSTRAP cause I like BootStrap
+npm install react-bootstrap bootstrap
+See https://react-bootstrap.github.io/getting-started/introduction for more info on it.